philippe86220/uno-q-sensors-webui/README.md

 - No write or control endpoints are exposed.
 - No sensitive system information is accessible through the web interface.

+**This repository is not provided as an App Lab–importable ZIP.**
+**The files are intended to be copied into a manually created Arduino App Lab project.**

 ---

 ## Screenshots